dice-group/geotwitter/README.md

 Inside the folder Linking_Museum, You can find the LIMES configuration file used for linking the tweets with the http://linkedgeodata.org/ontology/Museum class and the ouput of the linking process.

+The RSS feed from https://old.datahub.io/dataset/rss-500-nif-ner-corpus is also converted into RDF.